-Although this model is simplistic, it is also powerful enough to provide the extensibility that is needed in the health care domain.
-There are many individuals working on efforts to define and categorize health care information.
+Although this model is simplistic, it is also powerful enough to provide the extensibility that is needed in the healthcare domain.
+There are many individuals working on efforts to define and categorize healthcare information.
 However, there is not a great deal of consensus at this time.
-Consequently, we needed to provide a model that could accommodate the efforts of these individuals as their work progresses and at the same time make something available today to help in moving the health care information technology forward.
+Consequently, a model was needed that could accommodate the efforts of these individuals as their work progresses and at the same time make something available today to help in moving the healthcare information technology forward.
 "Finding a simple solution takes time and effort, which can be frustrating.
 People often react to a simple model by saying, "Oh yes, that's obvious" and thinking "So why did it take so long to come up with it?"
 But simple models are always worth the effort.
 Not only do they make things easier to build, but more importantly they make them easier to maintain and extend in the future."

-This model presumes that all entities within a health care domain can be modeled as composite or atomic observations.
+This model presumes that all entities within a healthcare domain can be modeled as composite or atomic observations.
 The word observation has been a long struggle from the beginning because of the fact that it carried different connotations for various groups and individuals.
 It is hoped that the reader will understand that the name is merely a placeholder, no name is perfect.